Nemin32/Nemin32.github.io/other/_posts/2020-08-18-munchrant.md

 [other versions](https://twitter.com/Stitchlips25/status/1295654548250349568) of the game aren't bug-ridden), but still this was the way I experienced the game, so this is how I can describe it.
-I don't own any (working) consoles - and frankly wouldn't want to give out money just to try a slightly better version of this game -, so this will have to make do.
+I don't own any (working) consoles - and frankly wouldn't want to give out money just to try a slightly better version of this game -, so the HD PC version of the game will have to make do.
 Especially since most of the issues I'll bring up simply stem from the design itself and not from the atrocious bugs the game is riddled with.

 ### The Graphics